-It’s easy to think that the word “disruption” has been overused in descriptions of the transformation that’s taking place in the food retailing industry.
+It’s easy to think that the word “disruption” has been overused in descriptions of the transformation that’s taking place in the grocery business.
 But we’d better get used to it, because things are just getting started.

 Read the Rest of Our Analysis